aaguilerav/puzzle_solver/README.md

-This project finds all possible solution to a 12 pieces puzzle.
+This project finds all possible solutions to a 12 pieces puzzle.
 Check the document ARTICLE-1_Puzzle-solver_v2.pdf for more details.

 RESULTS: